mudgen/mokens-bug-bounty/README.md

     return _index;
 }
 ```
 And it makes retrieving a moken by index or by tokenId the same thing since the index and tokenId are the same for each moken.
+It also means that mokens cannot be deleted because that would change the indexes of mokens in the list of all mokens.

 ### Burning/Deleting Mokens